NLnetLabs/rpki-doc/source/routinator/installation.rst

 -----------

-Assuming you have rsync and the C toolchain but not yet Rust 1.34 or newer, here’s how you get Routinator to run as an RTR server listening on 127.0.0.1 port 3323:
+Assuming you have rsync and the C toolchain but not yet Rust 1.34 or newer, here’s how you get Routinator to run as an RTR server listening on 192.0.2.13 port 3323 and an HTTP server listening on port 9556:

 .. code-block:: bash